PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

       "@id": "cx-taxo:CCMAPI"
     },
     "dct:subject": {
-      "@id": "cx-taxo:CompanyCertificateNotificationApi"
+      "@id": "cx-taxo:CompanyCertificateManagementNotificationApi"
     },
-    "dct:description": "Offers API for requesting and pushing certificates as well as sending feedback for provided certificates and receiving availability notifications.", "cx-common:version": "3.0"
+    "dct:description": "Offers Certificate Notification API for requesting and pushing certificates as well as sending feedback on the status for provided certificates and receiving availability notifications.", "cx-common:version": "3.0"
   },
   "dataAddress": {},